microsoft/live-share/docs/troubleshooting.md

 | All | You are in <strong>auto mode</strong> (the default), are able to sign in, but see a <strong>timeout or connection error</strong> when either sharing or joining. | Either both direct and relay modes are failing to connect or there is a bug with auto mode.
 If you are able to connect after [switching to direct or relay mode](reference/connectivity.md#changing-the-connection-mode), please [raise a bug](https://aka.ms/vsls-problem). |
 | All | You are in <strong>direct mode</strong>, are able to sign in, but see a <strong>timeout or connection error</strong> when either sharing or joining. | The guest and host cannot directly connect.
 Try [auto or relay mode](reference/connectivity.md#changing-the-connection-mode) to see if the problem goes away.
 You may need to [manually allow Live Share through your personal firewall](reference/connectivity.md#manually-adding-a-firewall-entry) or simply use relay mode. |
 | All | You are in <strong>relay mode</strong>, are able to sign in, but are notified of a <strong>timeout or connection error</strong> when either sharing or joining. | Access to *.servicebus.windows.net on port 80/443 is blocked is blocked by your personal or corporate firewall.
 Try [direct mode](reference/connectivity.md#changing-the-connection-mode). |

+See the [connectivity requirements for Live Share](reference/connectivity.md) article, for more information on connectivity requirements.

 ## See also